silvenon/generator-wbp/CONTRIBUTING.md

 I created this generator for myself and my purposes, which means that I'll be maintaining it regularly (until something better comes along).
 This also means that I will reject requests that are not really my style (sorry), but you can be sure that I'll consider them carefully.

-I want to make this generator a collection of best practices and I will do my best to document here why I made certain choices.
+I want to make this generator a collection of best practices and I will do my best to document why I made certain choices.

+## gulp

+In comparison to [Grunt], gulp:

+  * is faster
+  * requires less code
+  * is easier to read
+  * doesn't always require plugins ([1st guideline])

+There are other interesting tools rising, like [Broccoli], but I'm not sure if any of them are mature enough, so for now I'm sticking to gulp.

 ## Bootstrap